ugglr/React-recipe-search-API-app/README.md

 <h1>React Recipe Search from API App</h1>

-CSS is not my own.
+CSS is not my own, the purpose of this project is to learn more about react.

 ## Available Scripts